 As you add the butter, the consistency of the frosting will change.
 At first, it will look soupy and runny.
 Don't panic, just keep going.
 Eventually, the frosting will thicken up and look lovely and glossy.

-If you don't have a smooth and silky buttercream, check my troubleshooting guide below.
+If you don't have a smooth and silky buttercream, see my guide about how to fix broken buttercream.

 Add Flavor